 Heterochromia: The Science Behind Your Beautifully Mismatched Eyes

-In a world where people like to match everything from their outfits to shoes, a rare species is living with different coloured eyes.
-Sounds too bizarre right?
+In a world where people like to match everything from their outfits to their shoes, some people are living with different coloured eyes.
+Sounds too bizarre, right?
 Except it’s not!
 And they also have a name for it - Heterochromia.

 What Determines Your Eye Colour?